WasatchPhotonics/TinyWP/UI/README.txt

 Out of box support matrix

              Ubuntu 22   macOS 13.2.1  Windows 11
-PySide2        YES          NO
-PySide6        NO          YES
-tkinter        YES         YES
-PySimpleGUI    YES         YES
+PySide2        YES*         NO          PARTIAL -- required conda env downgrade to 3.10 PySide6        NO          YES          YES tkinter**      YES         YES          YES PySimpleGUI    YES         YES          YES

-*tkinter (and therefore PySimpleGUI) are pretty much guranteed to run consistently on every platform
+*downgrade to py37 on Ubuntu had to do with Enlighten-specific implementation details **tkinter (and therefore PySimpleGUI) are pretty much guranteed to run consistently on every platform

 Synopsis - (Ubuntu only)